little3201/little3201/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ichiane
-- 🌱 I’m currently learning java、rust、vue3、react、swiftui
+- 🌱 I’m currently learning java、rust、vue3、react、swift ui
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything